- Travel by canoe to Pagsanjan Falls enjoy views of the Taal volcano

 - Explore the famous Banaue Rice Terraces carved into the mountains of Ifugao

-- Visit the Tarsier Sanctuary on Bohol and try and spot the tiny creatures
+- Visit the Tarsier Sanctuary on Bohol and try to spot the tiny creatures

-- Enjoy a day of climbing, rappelling, and cliff jumping to Kawasan Falls
+- Enjoy a day of climbing, rappelling, and cliff jumping at Kawasan Falls

 |Day 1||Arrive in Manila||Manila|